mobilejazz/harmony-reference/InMemoryDataSource.md

 // TODO
 ```

-Note that the example above is using the extension methods of DataSoruce that encapsulate queries of type `IdQuery<T>`/`ByIdentifierQuery<T>`.
+Note that the example above is using the extension methods of DataSoruce that encapsulate queries of type `IdQuery<T>`.

 ## Query Types